cce-bigdataintro-1160/CEBD-1160-spring-2019/8-ml.md

   * Supervised algorithms require that each dataset is divided in to an X matrix(features) and a y array (labels)
   * Unsupervised algorithms only require the X matrix(features)

-* We'll use sklearn `model_selection.train_test_split` method to split the datasets.
-We'll use a validation dataset size between 30%-40% (common range for smaller sets)
+* We'll use sklearn `model_selection.train_test_split` method to split the datasets, with a test dataset size between 30%-40% (common range for smaller sets)

 1. For your chosen dataset, create the train and test splits.
 Print the shape of the full initial dataset and then the shape of each of the 4 split datasets `X_train, X_test, y_train, y_test`